skip to main content

-Elena Musi talks about Smart Data Research UK’s first digital data dive.
+Elena Musi on Smart Data Research UK’s first data dive.

 In April 2024, a dynamic group of researchers from various disciplines, career stages and regions of the UK assembled at the University of Liverpool for Smart Data Research UK’s inaugural digital data dive.